stryku/cmakesl/README.md

 C++ish style of the language allows to use tools like clang-format, doxygen and any other (that does not require semantic information) out-of-the-box.

 For tasks that require semantic info, CMakeSL provides ready-made tools (a library with C interface): indexer and syntax completer.
+See the [tools section](#tools)

 # Useful links